Communication compliance in Microsoft 365

 - Sensitive information: Use this template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.

 - Regulatory compliance: Use this template to create a policy to scan communications for references to standard financial terms associated with regulatory standards.

 - Custom policy: Use this template to configure specific communication channels, individual detection conditions, and the amount of content to monitor and review in your organization.

 In this step, you look deeper into the issues detected as matching your communication compliance policies.
 This step includes the following actions available in the Microsoft 365 compliance center:

 - Alerts: When a message matches a policy condition, an alert is automatically generated.
-For each alert, you can see the status, the severity, the time detected, and if a case is assigned and its status.
+For each alert, you can see the status, the severity, the time detected, and if an Advanced eDiscovery case is assigned and its status.
 New alerts are displayed on the communication compliance home page and the Alerts page and are listed in order of severity.